-Last month, we sat down with our Senior Director of Product Management Augustine Walker to discuss how companies, regardless of size and resources, can leverage AI.
+Last month, we sat down with our Senior Director of Product Management Augustine Walker to discuss how companies, regardless of size and resources, can leverage and invest in AI.
 His perspective is clear — AI is not only technology for large organizations but can actually give mid and small size companies scale and a significant competitive advantage.

 Do companies of all sizes need to invest in AI?